 You have done it!
 You have written your dissertation and, hopefully, after some feedback from your supervisor and other trusted people, polished it for your submission.
 Now you can submit it together with your suggestions for the reviewers (see Final theses - Information for NAWIs - Natural sciences (uni-graz.at)).

-You need to book a room for your oral exam for two hours.
-The oral exam is a public exam – thus be prepared that other people might join and book a room that can seat at least 10-15 people.
-Often, fellow Ph.D. students are grateful to observe an oral exam before taking their own.
-Maybe your family is also interested in sharing this important moment with you.
+You must book a room for two hours for your oral examination.
+The oral examination is a public examination - so be prepared for the possibility of other people attending and reserve a room that can accommodate at least 10-15 people.
+Doctoral students are often grateful if they can watch an oral exam before they take their own.
+Your family may also be interested in sharing this important moment with you.

-(a) your presentation of the dissertation (max.
-40 minutes – uninterrupted)
+(a) Your presentation of the dissertation (max.
+40 minutes - without interruption)

-(b) discussion of dissertation results (max.
-20 minutes – everybody in the audience can ask questions, but the head of the committee can dismiss questions as unfair or inappropriate)
+(b) Defense of the dissertation, taking into account the expert opinions in the context of a general discussion (max.
+50 minutes - anyone in the audience can ask questions, but the chair of the committee can reject questions as unfair or inappropriate)